frictionlessdata/datapackage/source/data-packages.rst

 A resource SHOULD contain the following fields:

-* id: a resource SHOULD contain an id attribute.
-The id is a simple name or identifier to be used for this resource.
-The should be usable in a url path and is subject to the same restrictions as the data package name (see above).
+* name: a resource SHOULD contain an name attribute.
+The name is a simple name or identifier to be used for this resource.

+  * If present, the name MUST be unique amongst all resources in this data package.
+  * The name SHOULD be usable in a url path and SHOULD therefore consist only of alphanumeric characters plus ".", "-" and "_".
-  It would be common for the id to correspond to the file name (minus the extension) of the data file the resource describes.
+  * It would be usual for the name to correspond to the file name (minus the extension) of the data file the resource describes.

 Optional fields
 ~~~~~~~~~~~~~~~

 A data package MAY contain any number of additional fields.
 Common fields include:

-* format: 'csv', 'xls' etc. Would be expected to be the the standard file
+* format: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file
   extension for this type of resource.
 * mimetype: the mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
 * encoding: character encoding of the resource data file (default is assumption